abhurtun/Blog/blogs/dockerFundamentals.md

 If your installation worked, you will see a bunch of information about your Docker installation.
 If not, you will need to revisit the install docs.

 * Have a light weight IDE like [Vscode](https://code.visualstudio.com/) installed

-* Add the official docker plugin.
+* Add the official `docker plugin` to vscode.

-*Create a new folder called
+* Create a new folder called

 ```powershell